Everything You Need To Know About: Myanmar

 How to get there

 Myanmar has three international airports.
 Almost all travelers begin their Myanmar holiday in Yangon, home to the country’s largest airport.
 There aren’t any direct flights from Europe to Yangon yet.
 Emirates is currently the best and cheapest carrier flying to Myanmar.

-Once you’re there, it’s pretty cheap and easy to travel around the country by the wide range of buses, trains, domestic flights and private taxis and tuk-tuks on offer.
+Once you’re there, it’s pretty cheap and easy to travel around the country by the wide range of buses, trains, domestic flights, private taxis, and tuk-tuks.

 When to go